-Thanks to Killua and Alluka, Gon came back from certain dead and was able to reach the final stage, acceptance.
-Although in this case is completely different because Kite didn’t actually died, he well….ummmmm….turned into a little girl.
+Thanks to Killua and Alluka, Gon came back from certain death and was able to reach the final stage, acceptance.
+Although in this case is completely different because Kite didn’t actually die, he well….ummmmm….turned into a little girl.

 What is interesting here is the acceptance applies to both Gon and Kite because neither of them had the training required to defeat Pitou without dying.
 So after cheating dead they just needed to accept that they should move on, now as true friends that will help each other in the future.

-Gon going through all grief stages to reach his transformation were so amazingly builded that when it happened on episode 131 it simply was a masterpiece.
-It didn’t happened because plot convenience (I’m looking at your Fairy Tail!!!), it happened because everything build to that point.
+Gon going through all grief stages to reach his transformation was so amazingly built that when it happened on episode 131 it simply was a masterpiece.
+It didn’t happen because plot convenience (I’m looking at your Fairy Tail!!!), it happened because everything builds to that point.
 What do you think?
 Leave a comment with your thoughts and theories.
 Would love to discuss details I didn’t see.